UjvalMadhu/RISC_V_VSD/Day3/Readme.md

 | 5 | Pythagoras's Theorem | Pipelined logic to calculates the hypotenuse of a right triangle| https://makerchip.com/sandbox/0ADf9hQRW/0X6hXjN |

+Bookmarks might not work after a point of time.

 #### Output Waveforms